Admissions Policies and Procedures

-You should submit an application for admission to the Office of Admissions along with a non-refundable application fee of $20.
+You should submit an application for admission to the Office of Admissions.
 To apply online, please visit www.huntington.edu/apply.
 You should also request that your high school guidance office send an official copy of your high school transcript to the Huntington University Office of Admissions.
-You should take the SAT or ACT and have your scores sent to Huntington.
 The admission decision is not final until complete records of all high school and previous college or university work have been received.
 Students who have not provided complete official records of all previous post-secondary work will not be permitted to attend classes.
 Attendance at all previous institutions must be reported on the application; fraudulent or incomplete information about one’s previous academic record will subject the individual’s admission decision to review for possible immediate dismissal.

 After all application materials have been received, applicants will be notified of their status by the Office of Admissions.
-If student falls below the minimum acceptance GPA and test scores, the student application file will be reviewed by the Admissions Committee.
+If the student's GPA or test scores are below the minimum acceptance levels, the student application file will be reviewed by the Admissions Committee.

+Huntington University admits students on a rolling basis throughout the school year.
 Students should apply at least one month prior to the beginning of the term so that all documents can be received, and the admission decision can be made prior to classes beginning.
-A $150 general student deposit, refundable until May 1, confirms your acceptance of admission and intention to enroll.
+A $200 student deposit, refundable until May 1, confirms acceptance of admission and intention to enroll.

-Graduation from high school with a minimum GPA of 2.3 in a college preparatory program and satisfactory test scores are required for regular admission to Huntington University.
-Selected students who do not meet regular admission requirements but who have at least a 2.0 GPA or rank in the upper half of their class may be reviewed by the admissions committee for their potential to be successful at Huntington and may be given admission with advised light load, advised to take SS101, or limited load.
-The admissions committee requires a writing sample and recommends submitting academic references for students who do not meet regular admissions requirements.
+Graduation from high school with a minimum GPA of 2.3 in a college preparatory program and a minimum of 940 on the SAT or 18 on the ACT or a satisfactory writing sample are required for regular admission to Huntington University.
+Selected students who do not meet regular admission requirements but who have at least a 2.0 GPA or rank in the upper half of their class may be reviewed by the Admissions Committee for their potential to be successful at Huntington and may be admitted with a requirement to register for the Bridge program.
+The Admissions Committee requires a writing sample when test scores are not submitted and recommends submitting academic references for students who do not meet regular admissions requirements.

 Other students not accepted for admission may be advised to attend another accredited institution to demonstrate their ability to complete post-secondary work successfully before reapplying for admission to Huntington University.

-International students may be asked to provide evidence of English language proficiency by taking the Test of English as a Foreign Language (TOEFL).
-International students who meet other academic requirements for admission to the University but score below 75 on the computer-based TOEFL iBT or 6.0 on the IELTS may have their admission deferred until they can provide evidence of adequate English language skills or may be admitted to Huntington University's Intensive English Program before being granted regular admission as a full-time degree seeking student.
+International students may be asked to provide evidence of English language proficiency by taking the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test.
+International students who meet other academic requirements for admission to the University but score below 75 on the computer-based TOEFL iBT, 6.0 on the IELTS, or 100 on the Duolingo English Test may have their admission deferred until they can provide evidence of adequate English language skills.

-Applicants anticipating participation in athletics must meet admission requirements to be regularly enrolled as a full-time student in good standing and, in addition, must meet NAIA requirements in two of the following in order to be eligible for athletics in the freshman year: have earned above a C average in high school, be in the top half of the graduating class and have an 860 SAT in Critical Reading and Math or 18 ACT (NAIA requirements subject to change annually).
-In order to compete athletically, students must complete the registration process via the NAIA website at www.playnaia.org.
+Applicants anticipating participation in athletics must meet admission requirements to be regularly enrolled as a full-time student in good standing and, in addition, must meet NAIA requirements.
+In order to compete athletically, students must complete the registration process via the NAIA website at play.mynaia.org.

-Applicants over the age of 25 or those who have completed a nontraditional high school program such as the GED equivalency will be considered by the admissions committee on the basis of their potential to be successful as evidenced by exam scores and other relevant information and life experiences.
+Applicants over the age of 25 or those who have completed a nontraditional high school program such as the GED equivalency will be considered for admission by the Admissions Committee based on their potential to be successful as evidenced by exam scores and other relevant information and life experiences.

-Huntington University admits individuals of any race to all the rights, privileges, programs and activities accorded or made available to every student and does not discriminate on the basis of race, class, sex or age in the administration of its educational policies, admission policies, scholarship and loan policies and athletic and other administrative programs.
+Huntington University admits individuals of any race to all the rights, privileges, programs and activities accorded or made available to every student and does not discriminate based on race, class, sex, or age in the administration of its educational policies, admission policies, scholarship and loan policies, and athletic and other administrative programs.